linruohan/Loungy/README.md

-> [!NOTE]
+> [!WARNING]
 Loungy is currently not in active development.
 As a new dad, my development resources have dwindled.
-For another amazing launcher built in rust check [Project Gauntlet](https://github.com/project-gauntlet/gauntlet).
-They do basically everything Loungy does, but better.
+> Please check out both [Project Gauntlet](https://github.com/project-gauntlet/gauntlet) and [Vicinae](https://github.com/vicinaehq/vicinae) They do basically everything Loungy does, but better.
 Plus they already have a working plugin system!

 <h1 align="center">
 	<img src="./icons/icon_512x512@2x@2x.png" width="100" alt="Logo"/><br/>